typedclojure/typed-clojure-mode/README.md

 <a href='http://typedclojure.org'><img src='images/part-of-typed-clojure-project.png'></a>

-The official Typed Clojure Emacs plugin.
+The official Typed Clojure Emacs minor mode for Cider ``0.8.1`` and higher.

 Installation
 ================